Melania Trump Is Set To Make Her First Public Appearance In Weeks

-After 24 days without being seen in public, first lady Melania Trump will be attending a White House event honoring Gold Star families on on Monday night.
+After 24 days without being seen in public, first lady Melania Trump will be attending a White House event honouring Gold Star families on on Monday night.

-On May 14, the White House announced she had been admitted to the the Walter Reed National Military Medical Center in Bethesda, MD.
+On 14th May the White House announced she had been admitted to the the Walter Reed National Military Medical Center in Bethesda, MD.
 According to her spokesperson Stephanie Grisham, Melania was undergoing a benign kidney procedure.
-On May 19, President Trump announced his wife was back in the White House, after being hospitalized for five nights.
+On 19th May President Trump announced his wife was back in the White House, after being hospitalised for five nights.

 Advertisement